Patagonia Nano-Air Light Hybrid Jacket - Men's

-- 2 zippered handwarmer pockets are low-profile and harness compatible.
+- 2 zippered handwarmer pockets are set high for comfort with a harness or backpack.

-- Stretch knit cuffs have discreet thumb slots for coverage when you need it.
+- Low-bulk stretch-knit cuffs have discreet thumb slots for extra coverage.

 |Face fabric||20-denier ripstop nylon|